 [143]Adult female

 [144]Idiosoma: oval, 330–480 µm long and 275–335 µm wide, from greenish to yellowish in colour when alive (Figure 2A).
-Dorsal idiosomal setae stout, oblanceolate (Figure 3A and Figure 5); lobes of dorsal striae strong and rounded; prodorsum (Figure 3A and Figures 5A–C) striated; seta sc1 not reaching base of sc2; hysterosomal setae c1, d1 and e1 short, not reaching half of distances to bases of setae in next row (Figure 3A and Figure 11F); c1 shorter than half distance between c1 and c1, d1 about one-third distance between d1 and d1, e1 shorter than half distance between e1 and e1; marginal setae c2, d2 and e2 about 1.4–1.8× as long as c1, d1 and e1, respectively; f1 more than twice as long as c1 or d1 (Figure 3A and Figure 11F); striae between e1 and e1 varying from oblique to longitudinal, area posterior to f2 simply striated (Figure 3 and Figures 5D–5F).
+Dorsal idiosomal setae stout, oblanceolate (Figure 3A and Figure 5); lobes of dorsal striae strong and rounded; prodorsum striated (Figure 3A and Figures 5A-C); seta sc1 not reaching base of sc2; hysterosomal setae c1, d1 and e1 short, not reaching half of distances to bases of setae in next row (Figure 3A and Figure 11F); c1 shorter than half distance between c1 and c1, d1 about one-third distance between d1 and d1, e1 shorter than half distance between e1 and e1; marginal setae c2, d2 and e2 about 1.4–1.8× as long as c1, d1 and e1, respectively; f1 more than twice as long as c1 or d1 (Figure 3A and Figure 11F); striae between e1 and e1 varying from oblique to longitudinal, area posterior to f2 simply striated (Figure 3 and Figures 5D–5F).

 [145]Gnathosoma: palp with terminal eupathidium about 1.5× as long as wide (Figure 6B and Figure 13F).
-Peritreme usually distally straight, ending in a small bulb or sometimes a tiny hook ( 6A and Figure 12F).
+Peritreme usually distally straight, ending in a small bulb or sometimes a tiny hook Figure 6A and Figure 15F).

 [146]Legs: tarsus I (Figure 7A) with five tactile setae and one solenidion in proximal part; tibia I with nine tactile setae and one solenidion; tarsus II (Figure 7B) with three tactile setae and one solenidion in proximal part; tibia II with seven tactile setae; tarsi III (Figure 7C) and IV (Figure 7D) each with ten tactile setae and one solenidion; tibiae III and IV each with six tactile setae.